Former 911 dispatcher: Mistakes likely in Uvalde

 To find out where the break down might have occurred, KXAN turned to a former 911 dispatcher with a decade of experience.
 Anita, who did not want to give her last name or show her face, lives 15 miles from Uvalde.
 She used to work for the Crystal City Police Department — about 40 miles south of Uvalde — as a 911 operator.

-“When you’re behind the desk,” she said, “everybody’s life is in your hands.”
+“Everybody’s life is in your hands,” she said.
+“When you’re behind the desk, everybody’s life is in your hands.”

 Based on her experience, she believes “somebody failed on the line.”
-The former dispatcher said when information comes in, like an active shooter, that is supposed to immediately be relayed to the officers on the ground through both police radio and computer messages.
+The former dispatcher said in the high-pressure job, seconds count.
+When information comes in, like an active shooter, that is supposed to immediately be relayed to the officers on the ground through both police radio and computer messages.

-“You’re relaying it out on the radio while you’re typing,” said Anita.
+“You’re relaying it out on the radio while you’re typing,” said Anita, who described having to constantly multitask.

 It’s unclear what information officers in Uvalde actually received or if they were aware of the 911 calls that were coming in.